How to Heat Your House When the Power Goes Out

 Preheat Your Home

 If you have advance warning, set the thermostat higher than usual and heat typically unused spaces to boost thermal mass.
+Make sure to avoid closing heating vents in unused rooms, as it could actually increase your heating costs.
 Plus: Learn everything you need to know about installing a programmable thermostat yourself here.

 Keep Doors Closed

 Opening a door to the cold lets out a lot of heat.
 Limit trips in and out of the house, opening doors only when necessary.

 Indoor-Safe Propane or Kerosene Heater